-Spillover Effects of IP Protection in the Inter-war Aircraft Industry
+Spillover Effects of Intellectual Property Protection in the Interwar Aircraft Industry

-Can granting IP protection to producers of one good affect the innovation rate in other related goods?
-To answer this question we exploit a unique policy experiment in the inter-war military aircraft industry.
-Airframe designs had little IP protection before 1926, but changes passed by Congress in 1926 provided airframe manufacturers with enhanced property rights over the new designs they produced.
-We show that granting property rights to airframe producers increased innovation in airframes, but slowed down innovation in aero-engines, a complementary good where there was no change in the availability of IP protection.
+Can strengthening intellectual property (IP) protection for producers of one good affect innovation in other related goods?
+To answer this question, we exploit a unique policy experiment in the interwar military aircraft industry.
+Airframe designs had little IP protection before 1926, but changes passed by Congress in 1926 provided airframe manufacturers with enhanced property rights over new designs.
+We show that granting property rights to air-frame producers increased innovation in airframes, but slowed innovation in aero-engines, a complementary good where there was no change in the availability of IP protection.
 We propose and test a simple theory that explains these patterns.